senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 Copy Senzing's `g2` and `data` directories onto the Persistent Volume Claim (PVC) at `/opt/senzing/g2` and `/opt/senzing/data`.
+These paths are relative to inside the containers via PVC mounts.
+The actual location on the PVC may vary.

 1. Install chart using
    [helm install](https://helm.sh/docs/helm/helm_install/).